-When buying toys for children with autism, let their interests guide you just as you would with neurotypical children, says Dr. Kristie Patten Koenig, an occupational therapist and associate professor at New York University.
+When buying toys for children with autism, parents may wonder what specific considerations to keep in mind.
+Are there special sensory toys for autism?
+Toys with certain textures or sounds that might fare better with autistic kids?
+Turns out choosing the right toy for a child with autism is a lot like picking out a toy for any kid.
+Let their interests guide you just as you would with neurotypical children, says Dr. Kristie Patten Koenig, an occupational therapist and associate professor at New York University.
 There’s no such thing as the perfect toy for autistic kids, so lean into what actually interests them.

 “With autism, kids have preferred interests.
 They may be focused on one thing.
 Some paradigms say to expand their play repertoire.
 I tend to look at that differently.
 If they are interested in trains, it’s a great avenue for learning and a way for parents to connect with their kids,” says Koenig.
 “Just remember that there’s no magic toy that helps autism.“

 Dr. Mandi Silverman, the senior director of the Autism Center at the Child Mind Institute, suggests parents follow their kids’ lead.
 “Buy toys your kids like.
 You follow their interests.
 That said, I would tell parents to get toys that encourage your kid to engage with you or other kids.
 That’s the goal.”
 Certain toys are better than others at encouraging collaborative play, when children interact with each other, as opposed to parallel play, in which children play near each other but independently.
 When buying gifts for any children, including those with autism, opt for toys that can be shared between kids and encourage the use of imagination, like dollhouses and play kitchens.